Hours : Mon - Fri - 8:00am to 4:30pm

 WIC helps supply nutritious foods so that pregnant women, new moms and young children eat well, learn about nutrition and stay healthy.
 WIC helps children reach their full growth potential and WIC children enter school ready to learn and show better cognitive performance.

-Annual News Release: The New Madrid County Health Department has announced that a contract to continue to provide WIC services for federal fiscal year 2017 has been signed with the Missouri Department of Health and Senior Services.
-Under the terms of the contract, the New Madrid County Health Department will be able to serve 632 persons eligible for WIC every month.
+Annual News Release: The New Madrid County Health Department has announced that a contract to continue to provide WIC services for federal fiscal year 2024 has been signed with the Missouri Department of Health and Senior Services.

 WIC ELIGIBILITY